Application Gateway configuration overview

 For a custom domain whose existing custom DNS name is mapped to the app service, you don't have to enable this setting.

-This setting is not required for App Service Environment for PowerApps, which is a dedicated deployment.
+This setting is not required for App Service Environment, which is a dedicated deployment.

 Host name override